Wanna know the real reasons why you don’t feel good about yourself?

 We just want to feel good.

 We want to feel happy, to feel confident or to feel (finally!) worthy of something bigger.
-So while our individual goals are all a little bit different the common driving force behind them all is typically the same.
+While our individual goals are all a little bit different the common driving force behind them all is typically the same.

-Instead, as soon as we achieve something we realize that we want something else–and so end up on a treadmill of chasing the promise of feeling good but never quite getting there.
+Instead, as soon as we achieve something we realize that we want something else.
+Then we end up on a treadmill of chasing the promise of feeling good but never quite getting there.

 The one thing that I really want you to know today is that feeling good about yourself is not natural for most of us!
 Yes, it should be our default factory setting–but unfortunately, a lot of factors get in the way and prevent that from happening.